smoluck/SMONSTER_DOC/docs/source/updatelog.rst

 **GAME CONTENT**

 • Modo 15.1 KeymapCommander added to set back Original Modo behavior, even if new features like Mini-Properties have been added.

   • Global and Item Mode -> C = Channel Haul
   • view3DOverlay3D and Component Mode -> C = Edge Knife
   • view3DOverlay3D and Component Mode -> Shift-C = Poly Knife
   • view3DOverlay3D and Component Mode -> Alt-C = Poly Loop Slice
   • Global and ContextLess -> SpaceBar = Original Modo Behavior
-  • lobal and ContextLess -> Shift-SpaceBar = Mini-Properties Popover
+  • Global and ContextLess -> Shift-SpaceBar = Mini-Properties Popover
 • Set the Copy/Paste PieMenu remapping to Main Remapping (will appear only in ComponentMode via Ctrl + Shift + C)
 • smo.QuickCreateCameraMatchSetup command added. (to set up Camera Match from a set of JPG Images (found in defined Folder)